 Railway Network Usage and Other Transportation Related Services.
 Revenue from our railway network usage and other transportation related services accounted for 58.5% of our total revenue and 62.2% of our railroad and related business revenue in 2020.
 Railway network usage and other transportation services provided by the Company mainly include passenger and freight transportation railway network usage, the provision of railway operation services, locomotive and passenger car leasing, passenger services and luggage transportation.
 Revenue from our railway network usages and other transportation related services business was RMB9,572.3 million in 2020, representing a decrease of 3.3% from RMB9,903.4 million in 2019.
-The decrease in the revenue from railway network usage and other transportation-related services was mainly due to (i) the decrease in the revenue from railway network usage; and (ii) the decrease in the revenue from railway operation services as a result of the impact of the COVID-19 pandemic, which caused reduction in the workload of railway operation services provided by us to other railway companies and resulted in a decrease in the relevant revenue, which is offset by the increase in the revenue from other services as a result of freight transportation services we began to provide for GMSR and SR.
+The decrease in the revenue from railway network usage and other transportation-related services was mainly due to (i) the decrease in the revenue from railway network usage services as a result of the impact of the COVID-19 pandemic, which caused significant reduction in the number of trains in operation and a decrease in the revenue from railway network usage; and (ii) the decrease in the revenue from railway operation services as a result of the impact of the COVID-19 pandemic, which caused reduction in the workload of railway operation services provided by us to other railway companies and resulted in a decrease in the relevant revenue, which is offset by the increase in the revenue from other services as a result of freight transportation services we began to provide for GMSR and SR.

 Other Businesses.
-Our other businesses mainly consist materials and supplies, sales of goods and other businesses that are related to railway transportation.
+Our other businesses mainly consist of materials and supplies, sales of goods and other businesses that are related to railway transportation.
 In 2020, revenue from other businesses was RMB964 million, representing a decrease of 16.4% as compared to RMB1,153 million in 2019, primarily due to a decrease in the number of trains in operation as a result of the COVID-19 pandemic.